 We recognize that the web is a 24/7 medium, and your comments are welcome at any time.
 However, given the need to manage federal resources (i.e., your tax dollars), moderating and posting comments should only be expected to occur during regular business hours.

 Records of posts and comments will be kept.
 We reserve the right to block or delete offenders of this policy.

 The views expressed in user comments reflect those of the author and do not necessarily reflect the official views of the NIAAA, the National Institutes of Health, or the Federal government.

-Linking to a non-federal site does not constitute an endorsement by NIAAA, NIH, HHS, or any of its employees.
+Linking to, following, or engaging with social content does not constitute an endorsement by NIAAA, NIH, HHS, or any of its employees.

 If you are a reporter, please send questions to the NIAAA press office by email (NIAAAPressOffice@mail.nih.gov) or phone (301-443-2857), rather than through social media.